seanbaxter/DirectXShaderCompiler/docs/ProgrammersManual.rst

 Making simple changes
 ---------------------

-There are some primitive transformation operations present in the LLVM infrastructure that are worth knowing about.
+There are some primitive transformation operations present in the LLVM37 infrastructure that are worth knowing about.
 When performing transformations, it's fairly common to manipulate the contents of basic blocks.
 This section describes some of the common methods for doing so and gives example code.